 If you are not allowed to register an Entra Id app due to restrictions in your company – connect with your IT/admins, as there must me some way to request an app.

-Once you get an application registration and you are this app owner – you should be able to navigate to your app registration in Azure Portal and configure it (see Step 2 and below).
+Once you get an application registration and you are this app owner – you should be able to navigate to your app registration in Azure Portal and configure it (Step 2 below).

-2. Update the app “API permissions” – you’d need both – MS Graph API Sites.Selected and SharePoint Sites.Selected application API permissions configured:
+2. “API permissions” – you’d need both – MS Graph API Sites.Selected and SharePoint Sites.Selected application API permissions configured (as libraries/modules and 3-rd party software can use both APIs under the hood):

 4. At the Overview page – grab your app client id and tenant id :

-At this moment, having tenant id, app (client) id and client secret (or certificate) – you should be able to authenticate against Microsoft 365 tenant with app-only authentication path, but should not be able to access any site.
+At this moment, having tenant id, app (client) id and client secret (or certificate) – you should be able to authenticate to Microsoft 365 tenant with app-only authentication flow, but will not be able to access any resource.

-Having just Sites.Selected API permissions configured for app does not mean your app has access to any SharePoint site automatically.
-Access for the app to a specific site is provided by SharePoint team via another Graph API call.
+Having just Sites.Selected API permissions configured for the app does not mean your app has access to any SharePoint site automatically.
+Access to a specific site for the app is granted by the SharePoint team via another Graph API call.
 That leads us to the next step.

 At this moment you should be able to access SharePoint sites.
 How?
 See below: